k5602/Vulnera/README.md

-# Vulnera Rust - Vulnerability Analysis API
+# Vulnera Rust – Vulnerability Analysis API

-A comprehensive, high-performance vulnerability analysis API built with Rust, designed to analyze software dependencies across multiple programming language ecosystems.
-This is the next-generation Rust backend that replaces the original Python implementation with enhanced performance, scalability, and multi-ecosystem support.
+A high-performance vulnerability analysis API built with Rust.
+Vulnera analyzes dependency manifests across multiple ecosystems, aggregates results from OSV/NVD/GHSA, and exposes a clean HTTP API with OpenAPI docs.
+This Rust backend replaces the original Python implementation with better performance, scalability, and ecosystem coverage.

 ## Features

 - **🚀 High Performance**: Built with Rust and Tokio for maximum concurrency and speed
-- **🌐 Multi-Ecosystem Support**: Analyze dependencies from npm, PyPI, Maven, Cargo, Go, Packagist, RubyGems, and NuGet
+- **🌐 Multi-Ecosystem Support**: Analyze dependencies from npm, PyPI, Maven/Gradle, Cargo, Go, and Packagist
 - **🏗️ Domain-Driven Design**: Clean architecture with separation of concerns for maintainability
 - **📊 Multiple Data Sources**: Integrates with OSV, NVD, and GitHub Security Advisories
 - **⚡ Async Architecture**: Full async/await implementation for optimal performance